-Section 23-809.
-Inspection
+23-809.
+Inspection.

-Gaming Agents of the Tribe or the State of North Dakota shall have the right to gain access, without notice during normal hours of operation, to all premises used for the operation of Class III games of chance on the North Dakota portion of the Reservation, or for the storage of such games and equipment related thereto, and may inspect all premises, equipment, daily records, documents or items related to the operation of Class III games of chance.
+Agents of the Commission or the State of North Dakota shall have the right to gain access, without notice during normal hours of operation, to all premises used for the operation of Class III games of chance on the North Dakota portion of the Reservation, or for the storage of such games and equipment related thereto, and may inspect all premises, equipment, daily records, documents or items related to the operation of Class III games of chance.

-Section 23-810.
-Technical Standards
+23-810.
+Technical Standards.

-The provisions of Section 6 of the North Dakota Compact, "Technical Standards for Class III Video Games of Chance" are hereby adopted and incorporated into this Ordinance.
+The provisions of Section 20 of the North Dakota Compact, "Regulation and Play of an Electronic Game" are hereby adopted and incorporated into this Ordinance.

-Subchapter B: Gaming in South Dakota
+Subchapter B. Gaming in South Dakota